theotherp/nzbhydra/README.md

 ```

 ### Windows
 See the WindowsService folder in your NZB Hydra directory.
 It contains batch scripts to install and uninstall Hydra as a service.
 Run `installService.cmd` with administrator rights.

+### Mac
+You might need to install homebrew python.
+See [this excellent guide](https://www.mattgibson.ca/getting-nzbhydra-working-macos-sierra/).

 ## Development and how you can help